-This light informs you of a problem with the Electronic Throttle Control (ETC) system.
-The light will come on when the ignition is first 4 turned to ON/RUN and remain on briefly as a bulb check.
+light will come on when the ignition is first turned to ON/RUN and remain on briefly as a bulb check.
 If the light does not come on during starting, have the system checked by an authorized dealer.

 If a problem is detected, the light will come on while the engine is running.
 Cycle the ignition key when the vehicle has completely stopped and the shift lever is placed in the PARK position, the light should turn off.